mwmlln/shinju_select/README.md

 * Value:

-  Specialized in Akoya pearl jewellery selected from the trusted source directory from the producer and designer in Japan's No.1 pearl production area
+  Specialized in Akoya pearl jewellery, selected from the trusted source directly from the producer and designer in Japan's No.1 pearl production area

 #### Business Model